Q726kbXuN/nytxw_puz/README.md

 Please update to at least version 1.07.
 There was a change with how the puzzles are published that broke older versions of this program.

+* I just want the .puz files!

+You can download some puz files from [this archive](https://q726kbxun.github.io/xwords/xwords.html).

 * Anything else?

 Feel free to contact me on [reddit](https://www.reddit.com/user/nobody514/).